 There is a particularly unsettling epitaph on a grave in my hometown’s city cemetery.
 It has been a gathering place for years.
 Here is one of those stories.

-Johnny and I climbed high into the boughs of the large old cedar tree, bracing ourselves in order to be tucked away, hidden from anyone below.
+My ex-husband Johnny and I climbed high into the boughs of the large old cedar tree, bracing ourselves in order to be tucked away, hidden from anyone below.
 It is cool, and the moss is drifting softly back and forth in the breeze.
 It is mostly dark; but also a little hazy in the moonlit night, a perfect scene for the coming event.

 I have been coming here with my family since I was a young girl.
 My paternal grandparents’ graves are nearby.

-I cannot remember the first time I visited this particular grave with its etched grey metal monument and epitaph.
+I cannot remember the first time I visited this grave with its etched grey metal monument and epitaph.
 It sits in our city cemetery on the north side of our small rural town called Monticello.
 In the moonlight all around us are the graves of families long since departed, but whose surnames are very familiar to me.
 Many are kin, but not all.

 This town became like so many other towns around it, a place where wounded soldiers from both sides were brought after the Battle of Olustee, which was fought over a hundred miles west of here and over a hundred and fifty years ago.
 Many died, and they are buried in the “old” cemetery.
 If there is a haunted place, then this is it.

-But we are in the “new” cemetery, where graves of our town’s people, buried after the Civil War, are located.
+But we are in the “new” cemetery, where graves of our townspeople, buried after the Civil War, are located.
 Below us is the grave of a man by the last name of Sloan.
 He was buried in 1880, and his epitaph is the reason we are here tonight.

 Remember reader, as you pass by.